Oracle Direct NFS: How to Start

 Jun 30, 2012 / By Yury Velikanov

-First of all if you are using NFS to store Oracle database data files I strongly advice you to enable Oracle Direct NFS (DNFS) to access those files.
-I will leave a long explanation on why you should do it out of scope for this blog post.
-Just to mention that the main reason is performance (google it or wait for my following blog posts).
+First of all, if you are using NFS to store Oracle database data files, I strongly advise you to enable Oracle Direct NFS (DNFS) to access these files.
+I will leave the long explanation on why you should do it out of this blog post.
+However, I’ll mention that the main reason is performance.
+(Google it or wait for my following blog posts for more information.)
 DNFS removes a serialization point over the traditional “kernelized” NFS.
-However if you are not using NFS then most probably DNFS is out of interest for you and you should stop reading here.
+However, if you are not using NFS, DNFS is probably not of interest to you, and you should stop reading here.
 But, if you want to set it up, let’s go! :)

-The only legitimate reason I can see for not using DNFS is a bug you hit that doesn’t allow using it.
-If this is the case I would advice you to resolve the problem (most probably by applying a patch from Oracle Support) and enable DNFS.
+The only legitimate reason I can see for not using DNFS is a bug that doesn’t allow you to use it.
+If this is the case, I would advise you to resolve the problem (probably by applying a patch from Oracle Support) and enable DNFS.

 Reference: Step by Step – Configure Direct NFS Client (DNFS) on Linux (11g) [ID 762374.1]

-One of the DNFS greatest features is an easy way to enable/disable it and relatively easy to check if it enabled or not.
-It is worth mentioning that DNFS is available from Oracle 11G version only.
-If your system configured using NFS (see Oracle Support notes on how to configure it) the following two commands to be used to enable/disable DNFS.
+One of DNFS’s greatest features is an easy way to enable/disable it and a relatively easy way to check if it’s enabled or not.
+It is worth mentioning that DNFS is available from Oracle 11G only.
+If your system is configured using NFS (see Oracle Support notes on how to configure it), use the following two commands to enable/disable DNFS.

 ln -s $ORACLE_HOME/lib/libnfsodm11.so $ORACLE_HOME/lib/libodm11.so

 Of course, you should stop all DBs that use the ORACLE_HOME, make a backup of the initial symbol link, etc. I’ll leave the precaution measures to you.
 The simple fact is that the two commands above are the only commands you should know to enable/disable Oracle Direct NFS.